Lips7/Matcher/README.md

   1. Consider we have to perform FanjianDeleteNormalize, we need to perform Fanjian first, then Delete, then Normalize, 3 kinds of Process Matcher are needed to perform replacement or delete, the text has to be scanned 3 times.
   2. What if we only construct only 1 Process Matcher which's patterns contains all the Fanjian, Delete and Normalize 3 kinds of patterns?
 We could scan the text only once to get all the positions that should be perform replacement or delete.
   3. We need to take care of the byte index will change after replacement or delete, so we need to take the offset changes into account.
+- [ ] Merge multiple aho-corasick matcher into one when multiple simple match types are used.

 ### Flexibility
 - [x] Cache get_process_matcher results globally, instead of caching result inside SimpleMatcher.